jordibruin/FromScratch/README.md

 Yes, please!
 If you have any features you want to add, please create an issue or PR.

 ## Authors
-This library is created in collaboration between [Jordi Bruin](https://twitter.com/jordibruin), [Hidde van der Ploeg](https://twitter.com/hiddevdploeg), and [Antoine van der Lee](https://www.twitter.com/twannl)
+This library is created by [Jordi Bruin](https://twitter.com/jordibruin).

 ## License
 Roadmap is available under the MIT license.
 See the LICENSE file for more info.